ambroisep/hueypetersen/_posts/2013-07-09-dijkstra-as-a-sequence.markdown

 We replace the `empty?` check with a `when-let` which will return `nil` if the frontier is empty.  `peek` on the frontier is `log(n)` and returns the cheapest cost path.

-If we benchmark the map version versus priority map version on a graph with ~5000 nodes the algorithm goes from `325ms` to `55ms`.
+If we benchmark the map version versus priority map version on a graph with ~5000 vertices the algorithm goes from `325ms` to `55ms`.
 So thats cool -- go data structures!
 In order to benchmark I used the neato [criterium library](https://github.com/hugoduncan/criterium).
 It produces a pretty cool little report.

 {% highlight clojure %}